cerner/beadledom/docs/source/guides/error_handling.rst

 displayed to the end-user.

 Beadledom addresses this concern by implementing exception mappers.
-By default, Beadledom comes packaged with three exception mappers that handle this functionality behind the scenes:
+By default, Beadledom comes packaged with five exception mappers that handle this functionality behind the scenes:

 - `WebApplicationExceptionMapper <https://github.com/cerner/beadledom/blob/master/jaxrs/src/main/java/com/cerner/beadledom/jaxrs/exceptionmapping/WebApplicationExceptionMapper.java>`_
   - An exception mapper for exceptions in the WebApplicationException family.